grantcolley/blazor-notes/README.md

 Interactively-rendered server-side Blazor operates over a `SignalR` connection with the client.
 Authentication in `SignalR`-based apps is handled when the connection is established.
 Authentication can be based on a cookie or some other bearer token, but authentication is managed via the `SignalR` hub and entirely within the `circuit`.

 The built-in `AuthenticationStateProvider` service obtains authentication state data from ASP.NET Core's `HttpContext.User`.
 This is how authentication state integrates with existing ASP.NET Core authentication mechanisms.

+#### IHttpContextAccessor/HttpContext
+`IHttpContextAccessor` must be avoided with interactive rendering because there isn't a valid `HttpContext` available.

+`IHttpContextAccessor` can be used for components that are statically rendered on the server.
+However, it is recommended to avoid using it if possible.

+`HttpContext` can be used as a cascading parameter only in statically-rendered root components, to inspect and modify headers or other properties in the `App` component.

 [*Source - Microsoft ASP.NET Core Blazor : Security*](https://learn.microsoft.com/en-us/aspnet/core/blazor/security)